nclong87/react-native-android-picker/README.md

 } from 'react-native';

+// import { WheelStraightPicker as PickerAndroid } from 'react-straight-picker-android';
-import { WheelCurvedPicker } from 'react-straight-picker-android';
+import { WheelCurvedPicker as PickerAndroid } from 'react-straight-picker-android';
-var PickerItem = WheelCurvedPicker.Item;
+var PickerItem = PickerAndroid.Item;

 export default class App extends Component<{}> {